JYBLOCKS/roadmap-senior-react/README.md

 - memory leak;
 - bad cache invalidation.

-## Día 5 — System Design
+## Day 5 — System Design

-45 minutos de frontend system design.
+45 minutes of frontend system design.
-45 minutos de backend system design.
+45 minutes of backend system design.

-## Día 6 — Code Review
+## Day 6 — Code Review

-Tomar un PR de mínimo 500 líneas y hacer review como tech lead:
+Take a PR of at least 500 lines and review it as a tech lead:

 - correctness;
 - architecture;